Human: Sexuality and love

 Human parents often display familial love for their children.

 For humans, sexuality involves biological, erotic, physical, emotional, social, or spiritual feelings and behaviors.
-Because it is a broad term, which has varied with historical contexts over time, it lacks a precise definition.
+Because it is a broad term that has varied with historical contexts over time, it lacks a precise definition.
 The biological and physical aspects of sexuality largely concern the human reproductive functions, including the human sexual response cycle.
 Sexuality also affects and is affected by cultural, political, legal, philosophical, moral, ethical, and religious aspects of life.
-Sexual desire, or libido, is a basic mental state present at the beginning of sexual behavior.
-Studies show that men desire sex more than women and masturbate more often.
+Sexual desire (libido) is a basic mental state present at the beginning of sexual behavior.
+Studies have found that men report stronger sexual desire than women and masturbate more frequently.

 Humans can fall anywhere along a continuous scale of sexual orientation, although most humans are heterosexual.
 While homosexual behavior occurs in some other animals, only humans and domestic sheep have so far been found to exhibit exclusive preference for same-sex relationships.
 Most evidence supports nonsocial, biological causes of sexual orientation, as cultures that are very tolerant of homosexuality do not have significantly higher rates of it.
 Research in neuroscience and genetics suggests that other aspects of human sexuality are biologically influenced as well.

 Love most commonly refers to a feeling of strong attraction or emotional attachment.
 It can be impersonal (the love of an object, ideal, or strong political or spiritual connection) or interpersonal (love between humans).
-When in love dopamine, norepinephrine, serotonin and other chemicals stimulate the brain's pleasure center, leading to side effects such as increased heart rate, loss of appetite and sleep, and an intense feeling of excitement.
+In the emotional state of romantic love, neurochemicals such as dopamine, norepinephrine, serotonin, and oxytocin stimulate the brain's reward system through the mesocorticolimbic pathway (MCL).
+This dopaminergic pathway may result in side effects such as tachycardia (increased heart rate), loss of appetite, insomnia (sleeplessness), and intense euphoria.

 Culture

-Humanity's unprecedented set of intellectual skills were a key factor in the species' eventual technological advancement and concomitant domination of the biosphere.
+Humanity's large set of intellectual skills was a key factor in the species' eventual technological advancement and concomitant domination of the biosphere.
 Disregarding extinct hominids, humans are the only animals known to teach generalizable information, innately deploy recursive embedding to generate and communicate complex concepts, engage in the "folk physics" required for competent tool design, or cook food in the wild.
+The ability to preserve and teach information to future generations in one or more societies is known as the ratchet effect in cultural anthropology.
+According to the metaphor, once a group of people understands a technology, it is hard for them to unlearn it, and it may be used to learn technologies of further complexity.
 Teaching and learning preserves the cultural and ethnographic identity of human societies.
 Other traits and behaviors that are mostly unique to humans include starting fires, phoneme structuring and vocal learning.